Almost mathematics, Persistence module, and Tamarkin category: Introduction

+However, the unified, precise, and clear understanding of the relationships between them is currently lacking in the literature. \textbf{The primary goal of this paper is to give a precise and natural comparison among these theories, including their higher-dimensional analogues, and an application to mirror symmetry.}

-There are 3 parallel algebraic theory are widely used for symplectic geometers: Modules over Novikov ring, Persistence modules and Tamarkin category. \emph{ALL} of them try to packing the $\bR$-filtered complex in some sense.
-In this paper, we would like to give a complete and precise overview on how they are naturally related.
-The key ingredient for the relation is the almost mathematics, originally invented by Faltings \cite{p_adic_Hodge_Faltings} and developed further by Gabber and Ramero \cite{Gabber_Ramero}.
-The role of almost mathematics for this correspondence was firstly observed by Vaintrob \cite{Vaintrob-logCCC} and independently by the first named author \cite{Kuwagaki_almost_equivalence}, and its role for symplectic geometry was first observed by Fukaya \cite{fukaya_distance}.
-With this terminologies, we call the natural identification (1-dimensional) APT (short for Almost-Persistence-Tamarkin) correspondence.
-Using 1d APT correspondence, we are able to see that enhanced version of triangulated persistence categories, defined by Biran-Cornea-Zhang \cite{TPC}, is equivalent to Novikov ring enriched categories.
-We also discuss related Tamarkin torsion theory, interleaving distance, and higher K-theory.
+The key ingredient for these relations is almost mathematics, originally invented by Faltings \cite{p_adic_Hodge_Faltings} and developed further by Gabber and Ramero \cite{Gabber_Ramero}.
+The role of almost mathematics for this correspondence was first observed by Vaintrob \cite{Vaintrob-logCCC} and independently by the first-named author \cite{Kuwagaki_almost_equivalence}, and its role for symplectic geometry was first observed by Fukaya \cite{fukaya_distance}.
+Therefore, we call the natural identification the (1-dimensional) APT (short for Almost-Persistence-Tamarkin) correspondence.

-In fact, Vaintrob proves a more general (higher dimensional and global) version of APT correspondence (where he called it a Novikov/log-perfectoid mirror symmetry) in \cite{Vaintrob-logCCC}: The category of sheaves on $\bR^n$ with a polyhedral microsupport condition is equivalent to a certain category of almost quasi-coherent sheaves on a ``Novikov toric variety".
-But the manuscript is scrappy and his proof only works for complete fan.
-So, we will supply some details of \textit{loc. cit.} in a relatively elementary way, and certain results have been further refined.
-In particular, we will prove certain microlocal cut-off results, which are not known before.

-The results in this article could also be understood as a study for higher-dimensional persistence modules and topological data analysis in view of higher algebra and non-Noetherian algebraic geometry.

-As another application, we will discuss a version of Novikov ring coefficient toric homological mirror symmetry, and propose some conjectures for log Calabi-Yau varieties.

-We will discussion a definition of microsupport for sheaves/cosheaves with unstable value in \autoref{appendix: cosheaf microsupport}, which might have independent interests.